jexica-dev/Spirit-GIF/README.md

 #### PostMVP

-- Add second API to add random animals using the same first letter.
+- Add random animals, based on the same first letter of their name.

 ## Project Schedule